 | Recall | Ability to capture all spoken words |

-Developers often use these metrics to evaluate and improve system performance.
+These metrics help developers evaluate and improve system performance.

 Frequently Asked Questions